Priyanka488/Priyanka488/README.md

 ### Hi there 👋

 Hi, I am Priyanka, a pre-final year student at UPES, Dehradun, pursuing my Bachelors in Computer Science.<br>
-I am an optimisitic, curious and well-focused developer. <br>
+I am an optimisitic, curious and well-focused developer. :sparkles: <br>

-I love building web apps using MERN (MongoDb, Express, React and Node.js)  stack, and I  am currently diving deep into Cloud and Devops technologies (AWS, Docker, Kubernetes, CircleCi ).<br>
+I love building web apps using MERN (MongoDb, Express, React and Node.js)  stack, and I  am currently diving deep into Cloud and Devops technologies (AWS, Docker, Kubernetes, CircleCi ).
+I have also worked with Golang and GraphQL during my internship [@LinkedIn](https://www.linkedin.com/feed/) <br>

+I am also a Nanodegree graduate from Udacity for “Cloud DevOps Engineer”. :cloud:

-I have done internships as a SDE @OpenGenus and @LinkedIn.
-And have also been a Crio Launch student @crio-do. <br>
+I have done internships as a SDE [@OpenGenus](http://www.opengenus.org/) and [@LinkedIn](https://www.linkedin.com/feed/).
+And have also been a Crio Launch student [@Crio.Do] (https://www.crio.do/). :woman_technologist: <br>
-Besides coding, I like singing and sleeping :P
+Besides coding, I like singing :microphone: and sleeping :sleeping:

 You can reach out to me at :